Our Policy on No Deforestation

 Soy, or soy oil, is an ingredient used in certain Colgate products.
-Colgate sources soy and soy oil from the United States and Brazil.
-As at least one organization has linked soy production in Brazil to deforestation of the Amazon and other highly biodiverse forest regions, we will commit to focusing resources to eliminate deforestation in our soy supply chain.
-As a minimum, we will:
+Colgate sources soy and soy oil from the United States, Europe and Brazil.
+As at least one organization has linked soy production in Brazil to deforestation of the Amazon and other highly biodiverse forest regions.

-- Support efforts such as the Soy Moratorium that help minimize deforestation from soy expansion and increase transparency in the soy sector
+- Supported efforts such as the Soy Moratorium that help minimize deforestation from soy expansion and increase transparency in the soy sector

-- Map our soy usage and geography of supply
+- Completed mapping of our soy usage and geography of supply (2017)

-- Work with our suppliers in Brazil and any other high-risk areas to assess the availability of soy that does not contribute to deforestation in our soy supply chain, such as soy certified by the Roundtable on Responsible Soy, and will increase our purchase from these suppliers.
+- Work with our suppliers in Brazil and any other high-risk areas to assess the availability of soy that does not contribute to deforestation in our soy supply chain, such as soy certified by the Roundtable on Responsible Soy or Proterra, and will continue to increase our purchase from these suppliers (ongoing).

-- By 2017 we will procure soy and soy derivatives that are not linked to deforestation, verifying this through independent third-party verification and monitoring.
+- Procure soy and soy derivatives that are not linked to deforestation, verifying this through independent third-party verification and monitoring (ongoing).

 Tallow is a key ingredient in bar soap production and is a cattle byproduct.
 Colgate sources tallow from suppliers in North America, Latin America and Europe.
 In Brazil, there are concerns that rising demand for beef as a food source is prompting farmers to clear parts of the Amazon rainforest for cattle ranching.

 We source 51,476 metric tonnes of Tallow, beef by-product, in Brazil.
 We continue to work with the Brazilian suppliers to assure conformance with our policy requirements.